-If a Contractor gets more than two substantiated SDCs in a 30-day period or a total of three substantiated SDCs, this will be grounds for the state to declare the Contractor in default.
+If a Contractor gets two substantiated SDCs in a 30-day period or a total of three or more substantiated SDCs in a 12-month period, this will be grounds for the state to declare the Contractor in default.

 SEC.
 3.09 CONTRACT TERM AND WORK SCHEDULE